William Porcher DuBose: Marriages, Family, and Later Life

 While on leave from the military, on April 30, 1863, DuBose married Anne Barnwell Peronneau of Charleston, South Carolina.
 They had four children before her death.
 (The South Carolina Biographical Dictionary says that she died in 1873 and that he married Louisa Yerger in 1878.)

 In 1878 Dr. DuBose married Mrs. Louise Yerger, headmistress at Fairmount College for Young Ladies in Monteagle, Tennessee at a service held in the parlor of the school.
 He also became chaplain to the school and priest in charge of the nearby Chapel of the Holy Comforter.
-Upon his retirement from the faculty of the University, Dr. DuBose lived at Fairmount College and cared for the religious needs of the school and of the townspeople, riding horseback up to Gruetli, a distance of some twenty miles twice a month to perform services for the Swiss inhabitants in the area.
+Upon his retirement from the faculty of the University, DuBose lived at Fairmount College and cared for the religious needs of the school and of the townspeople, riding horseback up to Gruetli, a distance of some twenty miles twice a month to perform services for the Swiss inhabitants in the area.
 One Sunday he would conduct the service in German and the next Sunday he would do the same in French.

-It was during this period of his life, while caring for the little chapel in Monteagle and serving at Fairmount, that Dr. DuBose wrote some of his greatest literature.
+It was during this period of his life, while caring for the little chapel in Monteagle and serving at Fairmount, that DuBose wrote some of his greatest literature.
 After his retirement in 1908, he wrote High Priesthood and Sacrifice, The Reason of Life, and an autobiography, Turning Points in My Life, from his study in Monteagle.
 He remained at the School until this death in 1918.

 DuBose's sister Elizabeth DuBose (1838-1875) married John Bratton, a Winnsville doctor who had graduated from South Carolina College.
 He became a planter, and was commissioned as an officer in the Confederate Army.
 He achieved the final rank of general, and led troops in both the Eastern and Western theaters during the conflict.
 Afterward, Bratton became a politician, being elected to the South Carolina Senate.
 He was later elected as the South Carolina Comptroller and ultimately as U.S. Congressman from South Carolina.

 Death and honors

 DuBose died in Sewanee, Tennessee in 1918; he was buried in the cemetery of The University of the South.

 The DuBose Conference Center in Monteagle, Tennessee, formerly Fairmont College and long associated with the Episcopal Church as a training center, was added to the National Register of Historic Places in 1980.
 In 2009, it became an independent nonprofit corporation.
 The Center offers hospitality and sacred space to groups of all faiths.

-William Porcher DuBose was honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America on August 18.